 God, we trust that you hear our prayers, silent or spoken, wordless or in words.

 • Preparation for centering prayer

-The facilitator leads the group in a brief relaxation exercise and says a short prayer of invocation.
+The facilitator leads the group into the meditation with a few brief instructions and says a short prayer of invocation.
 At this time you may dedicate your time of prayer to a particular person or concern.

 • First 20 minute period of centering prayer